joshhedstrom/brainAnalytics/README.md

 ```
 input: {
 ```
-and change the output in lines 32-45 to:
+and change the input for the result in lines 32-45 to:
 ```
-let output = net.run({
+let result = net.run({
 	// fa: 0.74,
 	// va: 0.07,
 	// ca: 0,